 LG is one of the best TV brands because smart TV offers everything one could ever ask for.
-However, LG TV users have complained about some problems.
+However, many LG TV users have complained about some problems.

 No matter what type of LG smart TV you buy, the functionality of the TV can never be guaranteed.
 Though LG TVs are reliable and can last 7-8 years, major problems can occur anytime.